Jordi Osei-Tutu: Loan to Nottingham Forest

 On 10 August 2021, Osei-Tutu moved to Championship club Nottingham Forest on a season-long loan.
 On 6 January 2022, his loan was terminated after struggling with injuries during his spell at the club.

 Loan to Rotherham United

 On 31 January 2022, Osei-Tutu moved to EFL League One club Rotherham United on loan until the end of the season.

 Return to VfL Bochum

-On 23 June 2022, VfL Bochum announced the return of Osei-Tutu on a free transfer, with Osei-Tutu signing three-year deal.
+On 23 June 2022, VfL Bochum announced the return of Osei-Tutu on a free transfer, with Osei-Tutu signing a three-year deal.

+Loan to PAS Giannina

+On 22 January 2024, Osei-Tutu moved on loan to PAS Giannina in Greece.

+Bolton Wanderers

+On 8 August 2024, Osei-Tutu signed for League One club Bolton Wanderers for an undisclosed fee on an initial two-year deal.

 Personal life

 Osei-Tutu was born in Slough, Berkshire and is of Ghanaian descent.
+He is also younger cousin of Brentford FC legend Lloyd Owusu.